 Council (DCMC under delegation) will advise the applicant whether or not it will accept the provision of works-in-kind.
-Where Council does agree to accept the land/works, the developer and Council will enter into a Works-In-Kind Agreement using Council's template Works-In-Kind Agreement.
+Where Council does agree to accept the offer, the developer and Council will enter into a Works-In-Kind Agreement drafted by Council's solicitors.
 The document establishes the scope of works, the rights and responsibilities of each party and the financial arrangements relating to the Attributable Value of the land/works and their offset against development contribution requirements.

-If the applicant wishes to vary any of the clauses in Council's template Works-In-Kind Agreement, the applicant is to provide a detailed description or marked up version of Council's template Works-in-Kind Agreement with justification to Council's Contributions Planner.
+If the applicant wishes to vary any of the draft Works-In-Kind Agreement, the applicant is to provide a detailed description or marked up version of the draft Works-in-Kind Agreement with justification to Council's Contributions Planner.
 Council's Contributions Planner will refer all the applicant's proposed variations to Council's legal representatives for legal opinion and drafting.
-The applicant is liable for all of Council's legal costs with respect to considering variations to the template Works-In-Kind Agreement.
+The applicant is liable for all of Council's legal costs with respect to considering variations to the agreement.

 Council officers will consider the legal opinion and drafting received.
-All proposed variations to the legal drafting of the template Works-In-Kind Agreement must be approved by the DCMC.
 The legal opinion received by Council is confidential.
-However, the applicant will be advised of any legal drafting changes once the DCMC has made a decision to approve/reject variations after due consideration is given to the legal opinion provided by Council's legal representatives.
+However, the applicant will be advised of any legal drafting changes once a decision to approve/reject variations after due consideration is given to the legal opinion provided by Council's legal representatives.

-NOTE: The applicant should lodge all proposed variations to Council's Works-In-Kind Agreement template with the written application as early as possible to allow sufficient time for Council to obtain legal advice.
+NOTE: The applicant should lodge all proposed variations as early as possible to allow sufficient time for Council to obtain legal advice.
 Failure to meet these timeframes may result in delays to the development.

-The Contributions Planner will forward a copy of the DCMC endorsed Works-In-Kind Agreement to the applicant for signing.
-The applicant is to return a hardcopy and electronic copy of the signed Works-In-Kind Agreement to the Contributions Planner.
+The Contributions Planner will forward final copies (one for each party to the agreement) of the agreed Works-In-Kind Agreement to the applicant for signing.
+The applicant is to return the signed hard copies of the Works-In-Kind Agreements to the Contributions Planner.
 Council's Coordinator Contributions Planning has delegated authority to sign the Works-In-Kind Agreement on behalf of Camden Council.

-Council expects Works-In-Kind agreements to be signed by the applicant within a reasonable period.
-A final approval to enter the Works-In-Kind agreement by DCMC remains valid for three months or otherwise negotiated between the applicant and Council.
+Council expects Works-In-Kind agreements to be signed by the applicant within a reasonable period..
 Should the agreement not be signed within three months, the applicant should seek re-approval by DCMC.